March 3, 2026

 And response time to customer service emails is vital in building trust and loyalty.
 Surprisingly, 62% of companies don't respond to their clients' emails, while 46% of customers expect a fast reply in less than 4 hours.

-To make sure you meet your customer’s expectations, you need response time standards and improve your team’s communication skills.
+To make sure you meet your customer's expectations, you need response time standards and to improve your team's communication skills.

 Various customer service email software options are available to help achieve this.
 In this post, we will explore some of the top solutions to improve your customer service game.